Ptolemy2002/react-proxy-context/README.md

 ## Functions
 The following functions are available in the library:

+### evaluateDependency<T>
+#### Description
+Given a dependency, if it is an array instance, converts it to the equivalent function that will test for equality of a nested property.
+If it is not an array instance, returns the dependency as is.

+#### Parameters
+- `dependency` (`Dependency<T>`): The dependency to evaluate.

+#### Returns
+`Dependency<T>` - The evaluated dependency.
+If the dependency is an array, it will be converted to a function that tests for equality of a nested property.

 ### createProxyContext<T>
 #### Description
 Creates a new instance of the ProxyContext, essentially to be used as the context type, with the specified name.
-This is effectively just the normal React createContext function, but with a check to ensure that the browser supports Proxies. `T` represents the type of the object that will be stored in the context.
+This is effectively just the normal React `createContext` function, but with a check to ensure that the browser supports Proxies. `T` represents the type of the object that will be stored in the context.

 #### Parameters
 - `name` (String): The name of the context.
 This is used for debugging purposes.